Louis Edward Curdes: Pacific Campaign and shooting down an American aircraft

 Curdes in the Pacific with his flight crew.
-Curdes is on the far right carrying an M1911A1 with ivroy grips in an M7 shoulder holster.
+Curdes is on the far right carrying an M1911A1 with ivory grips in an M7 shoulder holster.

 Unknown to Curdes, the C-47 had got lost in bad weather, had been flying for almost 5 hours and their radio was malfunctioning.
 According to an after-action report: "We received no bearings or response of any kind.
 The airplane continued until 1150 hours and was still over water.
 The pilot then informed his passengers that he was in trouble and would set the airplane down on the first land he saw."
 Unknown to the pilot, the airstrip he intended to land on was Japanese-occupied.

 The C-47 was circling and now was attempting to land on the Batan airfield.
 The plane had its landing gear down and was at an altitude of about 150 feet.
 Curdes fired in front of the C-47, but it still maintained its course.
 At this point, they were close enough to shore that Japanese flak guns started firing at Curdes' P-51, but not at the C-47 possibly because they thought it to be one of their own, especially considering Curdes' behavior towards it.
 Curdes reasoned that it was better to shoot down the aircraft than allow the crew to be taken prisoner by the Japanese.
 Curdes came about 20 yards from the C-47 and fired into one of its two engines, causing it to fail.
 The C-47 maintained its course for Batan, so Curdes disabled the other engine, forcing the pilot to ditch in the sea.
 The plane successfully ditched about 300 yards from shore without breaking up and the crew was able to evacuate into lifeboats.
 The C-47 crew drifted to about a mile from shore and was then engaged by enemy small arms fire from the shore for about half an hour.
 Curdes dropped a message around this time saying: "Keep away from shore.
 Japs there."
 La Croix approached and was brought on board the C-47's life raft, where he was informed about the situation.